-3. Doubt after Expiration of Prayer's Time 377.
-If after the prayer's time, one doubts whether he said his prayer or not, he should not pay attention to his doubt.
+3. Doubt after Expiration of Prayer's Time

+377. If after the prayer's time, one doubts whether he said his prayer or not, he should not pay attention to his doubt.

-4 Doubt only by imam (who leads the prayer) or ma'mūm (the follower of a n imam in congregational prayer) -4 .
-Doubt omy by imam (who leads the braver) or ma mum tine ronower of al II IIIIaiii III (Congregational braver)
+4. Doubt only by imam (who leads the prayer) or ma'mūm (the follower of an imam in congregational prayer)